AkhilNandhakumar/Guython/definitions.md

 ### Nibble / Byte
 A Nibble is 4 bits, while a Byte is 8 bits
 ### Lossless/Lossy Compression
+Lossless Compression: data compression algorithm that allows original data to be perfectly reconstructed from compressed data.
+Lossy Compression: data compression algorithm where some amount of data is lost, attempts to eliminate redundant information.
 ### Metadata
 [RGB Lab](5hackers.tk/lab3)
 ### Computer Network
+Computers connected together to share information and resources
 ### Parallel/Distributed computing
+Parallel Computing: mutliple processors executing tasks at the same time to obtain results faster.
+Distributed computing: systems in different locations communicate to complete a task.
 ### Protocol
+set of rules controlling the exchange of data between devices.
 ### TCP/IP
 TCP: Transmission Control Protocol (puts IP packets in sequence and checks for errors in transmission)
 IP: Internet Protocol (main delivery system for information on the internet)